Znack/front-end-tips/css.md

 Please, learn and remember [this thread](http://stackoverflow.com/questions/218760/how-do-you-keep-parents-of-floated-elements-from-collapsing) on StackOverflow.

 #### Z-index only works on positioned elements (position:absolute, position:relative, or position:fixed).
-> The problem with z-index is that a few people understand how it really works.
-It’s not complicated, but if you’ve never taken time to read its specification,  certainly there are crucial aspects that you’re completely unaware of.
+> The problem with z-index is that very few people understand how it really works.
+It’s not complicated, but it if you’ve never taken the time to read its specification, there are almost certainly crucial aspects that you’re completely unaware of

 Learn more [here](https://philipwalton.com/articles/what-no-one-told-you-about-z-index/).